-To be selected as a juror, you must be at least 18 years of age, possess a valid Florida Driver's License or Identification card, and be a resident of Marion County.
-A list of Marion County Juror names are supplied quarterly by the Florida Department of Highway Safety and Motor Vehicles to create a "pool" of names from which prospective jurors will be summoned.
+To be summoned as a juror, you must be at least 18 years of age, possess a valid Florida Driver's License or Identification card, and be a resident of Marion County.
+A list of Marion County residence names is supplied quarterly by the Florida Department of Highway Safety and Motor Vehicles to create a "pool" of names from which prospective jurors will be summoned.
 Each week a list of prospective jurors are selected randomly from this "pool" of names and summoned to appear on a specific date and time.
 The names of non-driver Florida (Marion County) residents who wish to voluntarily submit affidavits offering their names for possible use in compiling jury lists also may be included.

 Please report to the Marion County Judicial Center, 110 NW 1st Avenue, Ocala, Florida 34475.
 You may wish to bring reading or writing material as delays may occur during jury assignment and selection.
 However, newspapers are not permitted in the jury assembly room.
 Free parking is available in parking garage located at the corner of NW 2nd St. and Pine Avenue.
 Please dress appropriately.
 Do NOT wear shorts.
 You may wish to bring a jacket or sweater.
 Do not bring pocketknives, nail filer, crochet needles, guns, or any item that could be considered a weapon.

 Failure to Appear

 In accordance with s.
-40.23(3), Florida Statutes, any person who is duly summoned to attend as a juror in any court and who fails to attend without any sufficient excuse shall pay a fine not to exceed $100, which fine shall be imposed by the court to which the juror was summoned, and, in addition, such failure may be considered a contempt of court.
+40.23(3), Florida Statutes, any person who is duly summoned to attend as a juror in any court and who fails to attend without sufficient excuse shall pay a fine not to exceed $100, which fine shall be imposed by the court to which the juror was summoned, and, in addition, such failure may be considered a contempt of court.